hhzl/Cuis-Smalltalk-FFI/README.md

 This represents the status of http://source.squeak.org/FFI of March/April 2012

 In the folder 'original' there are the Monticello files from www.squeaksource.com as of January 2013.

-They have not been included yet.
+They have been included, see PortingNotes.md in the notes subdirectory.
+This newly includes the FFI-Tests package.

+3 tests still fail.